manishindiainc/sensyne-test/README.md

  * The delimiter from server is found to be some non ascii value (-84).
 We convert this value to "tab(\t)".

  * Any other delimiter other than -84 or tab is not parsed.

+ * Edge case like if server is not delimited with proper char(above assumption), the data may not be displayed properly

 ## Architecture: